domfarolino/blog/_posts/2016-7-07-Maximum-Subarray-Study.md

 to maintain some structure of optimized subproblem answers to help us solve larger problem instances.
 First we need to define the state of the subproblem.
-Then we need to forge a relationship between the original problem and the subproblem so we can see how we'll use our dp structure.
+Then we need to forge a relationship between the original problem and the subproblem so we can see how we'll extend the answers in our dp structure.
 Eventually we want to return the sum of the maximum subarray within $A[0 \ldots n]$.

 ### Common DP Patterns